 - Development in terms of access to the shopping mall or hypermarket.

-- Availability of educational institutes and hospitals in a locality whereby the buyers can reduce travelling time.
+- Availability of educational institutes and hospitals in a locality whereby the buyers can reduce traveling time.

 - In the case of the township or any other real estate investment, there must be zoning regulations in an area that helps prevent any excessive development from happening, leading to densification.
-Homebuyers may be looking for available open spaces, greenery and overall ambience of the location while making investments in residential property.
+Homebuyers may be looking for available open spaces, greenery, and the overall ambiance of the location while making investments in residential property.